kumahq/kuma-website/docs/README.md

 ::: slot news

-Kuma 0.3.1 Released with Third-Party CA Support, Health Checks, and a GUI.
+Kuma 0.3.2 Released with Prometheus Integration, new Gateway Mode, and much more.
 [Install Now!](/install)

 :::